longsuffering - patient endurance of provocation or trial

 know - knowledge

-Moloch* - the name of a Canaanite idol, to whom children were sacrificed as burnt-offerings.
+Moloch - the name of a Canaanite idol, to whom children were sacrificed as burnt-offerings + Thomas Moore, Irish Melodies: song: Let Erin Remember the Days of Old: 'When Malachi wore the collar of gold'.

 slip - a strip, a narrow piece or stretch, of land, ground, etc.

-rived - riven, rent, torn apart; Also fig. right
+rived - rent, torn apart; Also fig. + right

-furlong - the present statute furlong is 220 yards, and is equal to the eighth part of a statute mile.
+furlong - the present statute furlong is 220 yards, and is equal to the eighth part of a statute mile + (notebook 1923): 'strong mile (W)'.

 slick - first-class, excellent

-record - a performance or occurrence remarkable among, or going beyond, others of the same kind; spec. the best recorded achievement in any competitive sport.
+record - spec. the best recorded achievement in any competitive sport

-farfetched - Of an argument, notion, simile, etc.: Studiously sought out, not easily or naturally introduced.
+farfetched - Of an argument, notion, simile, etc.: Studiously sought out, not easily or naturally introduced + Joyce's note: 'farfetched'.

-docile - apt to be taught, ready and willing to receive instruction, teachable.
+docile - ready and willing to be taught

-contest - to contend in rivalry, vie, compete (with)
+contest - to contend in rivalry, compete (with)

-phoenix* - a mythical bird, of gorgeous plumage, fabled to be the only one of its kind, and to live five or six hundred years in the Arabian desert, after which it burnt itself to ashes on a funeral pile of aromatic twigs ignited by the sun and fanned by its own wings, but only to emerge from its ashes with renewed youth, to live through another cycle of years.
+Phoenix - a mythical, sacred bird of the Egyptians (they called it bennu), of gorgeous plumage, fabled to be the only one of its kind, and to live five or six hundred years in the Arabian desert, after which it burnt itself to ashes on a funeral pile of aromatic twigs ignited by the sun and fanned by its own wings, but only to emerge from its ashes with renewed youth, to live through another cycle of years.
+The phoenix is an emblem of the sun, resurrection.
+Phoenix derives from Greek for "date palm," which was the Sumerian and Phoenician tree of life and symbol of Christian martyrdom.

-Erebus* - the proper name of 'a place of darkness, between Earth and Hades' Arabia
+Erebus - the proper name of 'a place of darkness, between Earth and Hades'; son of Chaos, who begot Aether, Night and Day on his sister + Arabia

-smother - dense, suffocating, or stifling smoke, such as is produced by combustion without flame.
+smother - dense, suffocating, or stifling smoke, such as is produced by combustion without flame + mother.

 eftsoon - Indicating sequence or transition in discourse: Again, moreover, likewise; afterwards, soon afterwards.